peakshift/bitcoin-ux/lnurl/explainer.md

         ]
     }

-    // An endpoint is setup to generate a response with the 'params' send along as well "https://lnurl-toolbox.degreesofzero.com/u?q=7fc8736ea7340c211ccb9a7bc0a6c5280456ac319ae4c2afc09b24d37bdd489b"
+    // An endpoint is setup to generate a response which will include the 'params' "https://lnurl-toolbox.degreesofzero.com/u?q=7fc8736ea7340c211ccb9a7bc0a6c5280456ac319ae4c2afc09b24d37bdd489b"

     // Endpoint gets bech32 encoded